We found 10 providers with an interest in gastrointestinal problems and who accept WellCare Medicaid near New York, NY.

 All Interests: Atrial Fibrillation, Osteoporosis, Bronchitis, Hypertension, Acid Reflux, Mitral Valve Prolapse, ...
 (Read more)

 Dr. Shaffig Essajee is a specialist in pediatric infectious disease.
 He works in New York, NY.
-Dr. Essajee (or staff) speaks the following languages: Mandarin, Arabic, and Spanish.
-Areas of expertise for Dr. Essajee include hospital acquired infection, hepatitis, and osteomyelitis.
-Dr. Essajee is affiliated with NYU Langone Medical Center.
-His education and training includes medical school at Oxford University Medical School and residency at a hospital affiliated with the University of California, San Francisco (UCSF).
-He honors Blue Cross/Blue Shield, Healthfirst, TRICARE, and more.
+His areas of expertise include hospital acquired infection, hepatitis, and osteomyelitis.
+Blue Cross/Blue Shield, Healthfirst, and TRICARE are among the insurance carriers that Dr. Essajee takes.
+Dr. Essajee's education and training includes medical school at Oxford University Medical School and residency at a hospital affiliated with the University of California, San Francisco (UCSF).
+Dr. Essajee (or staff) speaks the following foreign languages: Mandarin, Arabic, and Spanish.
+He is affiliated with NYU Langone Medical Center.

 Relevant Interests: , gastrointestinal problems (digestive disorders)